willswats/react-weather/README.md

 ## General Information

-The project uses OpenWeather's One Call 1.0 API to fetch the data.
+This project uses the One Call 1.0 API from [openweathermap.org](https://openweathermap.org) to fetch data and then display it to the user.

 I built this project to further my understanding of interacting with API's, and I now have a better understanding of `fetch`, `async`, `await`, and Promises.

 ## Features

 - Current forecast
 - Hourly forecast
 - Daily forecast
+- Current weather
-- Choice of celcius or fahrenheit
+- Choice of metric or imperial
 - Use current location
 - Search for locations
 - Reload data without reloading the page